What does a mortgage broker actually do?

 Product recommendation

-The broker searches the market and recommends specific products.
-They’ll explain the differences between fixed, variable, and tracker rates, and suggest the right term length.
+The broker searches the market and puts forward specific products.
+They will walk you through the difference between fixed, variable and tracker rates, and suggest a term length that fits.

 - 04